 Traditionally, inventory has been seen as a necessary cost, but a paradigm shift is underway, with companies beginning to recognize it as an investment.
 By reframing a mindset, organizations can unlock numerous benefits and optimize their supply chain management.

-In this article, we will explore this shift in thinking and delve into the advantages of treating inventory as an investment.
+In this article, you will explore this shift in thinking and delve into the advantages of treating inventory as an investment.

 What Is Inventory Investment?